watty62/SOD/Scottish_Government.md

 ## Scottish Government
-The sections below list open data provision by the Scottish Government and its directorates, agencies, NDPBS etc. The challenges identified around findability in the Feb 2019 review are little changed.
+The sections below list open data provision by the Scottish Government and its directorates, agencies, NDPBS etc.

 ## News
 __Review underway February / March 2020.
 A work in progress__

-There is still an issue with finability of data, with no central portal for open data in the Scottish public sector or even for Scottish Government.
+The issue with findability of data raised in Feb 2019 is unchanged: there being no central portal for open data in the Scottish public sector or even for Scottish Government.
 Searching the [main Scottish Government website](https://www.gov.scot/) for _open data_ yields 633 results, none of which are links to _data_ on the first four screenfuls, I didn't go deeper than that.
+It is important to note that the whole of the gov.scot website is covered by an OGL open licence.
+Sadly this is not true for most of the public sector.

 ## The Data
 A list of open data resources in the Scottish Government.